Akbar: Akbarnāma, the Book of Akbar

 The Akbarnāma (اکبر نامہ), which literally means Book of Akbar, is an official biographical account of Akbar written in Persian.
 It includes vivid and detailed descriptions of his life and times.
 The work was commissioned by Akbar, and written by Abul Fazl, one of the Nine Jewels (Hindi: Navaratnas) of Akbar's royal court.
-It is stated that the book took seven years to be completed and the original manuscripts contained a number of paintings supporting the texts, and all the paintings represented the Mughal school of painting, and work of masters of the imperial workshop, including Basawan, whose use of portraiture in its illustrations was an innovation in Indian art.
+The book reportedly took seven years to complete and the original manuscripts contained a number of paintings supporting the texts.
+The paintings are in the Mughal school of painting, and included works of masters of the imperial workshop, including Basawan, whose use of portraiture in its illustrations was an innovation in Indian art.